sankarshanmukhopadhyay/Links/README.md

 They don't develop the set of commonsense constraints, and sometimes [they seem stupid](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Jagged-Intelligence).

 One of the premises of this project is that social constraints will soon form a part of the training framework for AI.
-We believe the future will include a type of AI that knows its reputation is an asset, and that will have in its reward function a digital equivalent of shame.
+In that future, there will be a type of AI that knows its reputation is an asset, and that will have in its reward function a digital equivalent of shame.
-We believe such an AI will have better access to the slippery notion of 'common sense'.
+It will have better access to the slippery notion of 'common sense,' and will seem less stupid.
-We think such an AI will seem less stupid, and is a better chance of aligning its behaviour with village norms.
+An AI that knows that its reputation is the price of entry will have a better chance of aligning its behaviour with village norms.

 But we are not proposing to work on such an AI as a first order of business.
 Instead we want to discover what is universal about human reputation systems and develop a common architecture to support those systems.